Current Personnel

 Alyx Shigenaga

-I joined the Ronald Lab as a Postdoctoral Researcher in August 2021.
-I have a PhD in Plant Pathology from Colorado State University and a BSc in Microbiology and Botany from Humboldt State University.
+I am a USDA-NIFA-AFRI Postdoctoral Fellow (Grant No. 2023-67012-39889) studying the role small, sulfated peptides play in facilitating bacterial infection of rice.
+I have a PhD in Plant Pathology from Colorado State University and a BSc in Microbiology and Botany from Humboldt State University (now Cal Poly Humboldt).
 During my PhD, I studied the role the plant hormone cytokinin plays in heat-induced disease susceptibility of plants to bacterial pathogens.
-To learn more about my PhD research, you can see my 3-minute lightning talk here.
-My current research in the Ronald Lab focuses on further understanding the biological role sulfated plant peptide hormones play in plant-microbe interactions and identifying/characterizing the PSY receptor using various plant systems.
+The overall goal of my postdoctoral research in the Ronald Lab is to better understand how plants perceive plant- and microbe-derived peptides, to improve crop disease resistance.
 Besides doing science, I enjoy spending time with my husband and dog outdoors hiking, kayaking, or swimming.
-You can follow me on Google Scholar.

 Ellen Rim